 #2 (I swear this is the best way)

 - Fill a medium to large saucepan with water, up to half or 2/3rds full.

 - Turn on the stove to “high” and bring the water to a rolling boil.

 - With a spider strainer or large slotted spoon, gently place the eggs in the boiling water without dropping them in the pot.

 - Turn the stove heat down so that the water is still boiling, but not so hot that it boils over the pot onto the stovetop.

 - Remove the pot of eggs; take to the sink with cold running water pouring into the pot until the hot water becomes cold.

 - Under the cold running water, take one egg at a time and gently crack against a hard surface.
 With your fingertip or clean fingernail, get under the clear sheathy film that lies between the egg white and the egg shell.
 Once you’ve found that filmy layer, use your thumb and index finger to gently peel off the shell.

 This classic egg salad recipe is the perfect no-fuss recipe for packing for lunch too.

-But like I said, you can get as creative as you want with seasonings and mixed in ingredients, all using this perfect base recipe.
+But as I said, you can get as creative as you want with seasonings and mixed-in ingredients, all using this perfect base recipe.